nosqlbench/nosqlbench-docs/site/content/reference/core_activity_parameters.md

 * _default_: `1.1`
 * _dynamic_: yes

-The nosqlbench rate limiter provides a sliding scale between strict rate limiting and average rate limiting.
+The NoSQLBench rate limiter provides a sliding scale between strict rate limiting and average rate limiting.
 The difference between them is controlled by a _burst ratio_ parameter.
 When the burst ratio is 1.0 (burst up to 100% relative rate), the rate limiter acts as a strict rate